 Westchurch began in February 1981.
 (Photo)

-We are an evangelical church that meets on Sunday mornings at Avonhead School Hall, 55 Avonhead Road, Christchurch.
+We are a relatively independent church that meets on Sunday mornings at Avonhead School Hall, 55 Avonhead Road, Christchurch.

 We have a vital Bible teaching program and a monthly cycle of Sunday services of various styles as you will see from the calendar.
 We get together during the week in various small groups, prayer groups and social occasions.